SINANFIROZ/BookShelf/README.md

 Also make sure that the href tags are properly routed.

 Please note that the image resources used in the project are not put into a single folder.
+The .jpg files are the images used in the project.

 YOU ARE FREE TO MAKE CHANGES OF YOUR OWN..